 And this is precisely the reason why most of proposed actions designed to address climate change have failed.
 When people are asked to make sacrifices while seemingly not being offered anything in return that would make their individual lives better, people will not support such proposals.

 With technological progress, people are used to getting better and better things.
-And, in the long term, the actions designed to address climate change are supposed to improve people’s lives.
+In the long term, the actions designed to address climate change are supposed to improve people’s lives.
 But an average person will not think long term.
 This is why, to gain public support for environmental actions, you would need to appeal to people’s self interests here and now.

 And it’s not a hard thing to do.
 To make a start, the existing proposed ideas can be reframed while being presented to the public.
 For example, rather than telling people to drive less and cycle more to save the planet, you can tell them of all the personal benefits that cycling will give them.
 These may include not having to spend money on petrol, not having to endure gridlocks, being more healthy and feeling a lot better.

 The same can be said about how people heat their houses.
 If you tell them that it’s better for the environment to keep the temperature lower than what they are accustomed to, they may verbally agree with you in order to appear virtuous, but when they’ll get back home, the majority of them will still set the temperature to what’s comfortable for them.
-However, if there is a repeated campaign that vividly tells people how much other things they will afford to buy and how much their immune system will get better if they’ll keep the temperature down, a good number of them will listen and comply.
+However, if there is a repeated campaign that vividly tells people how much other things they will be able to afford to buy and how much their immune system will get better if they’ll keep the temperature down, a good number of them will listen and comply.

 As well as presenting the existing ideas to address climate change as something that would improve people’s lives rather than make them harder, some new ideas can be introduced to make people willingly change their behavior.
 For example, with the combination of incentives and technological innovations, electric cars can be made a lot easier to purchase.
 Elon Musk has already been successful in achieving this with Tesla.